North Korea celebrates party anniversary amid economic woes | Politics

-North Korea on Saturday celebrated the 75th anniversary of its ruling party with outside observers expecting leader Kim Jong Un to take centrestage in a massive military parade in capital Pyongyang, where the North could possibly unveil the latest weapons in its growing nuclear force threatening U.S. allies and the American mainland.
-It wasn't immediately clear as of Saturday morning whether any events were proceeding.
+North Korea on Saturday celebrated the 75th anniversary of its ruling party with outside observers expecting leader Kim Jong Un to take centre stage in a massive military parade in capital Pyongyang, where the North could possibly unveil the latest weapons in its growing nuclear force threatening US allies and the American mainland.
+It wasn't immediately clear whether any events were proceeding or had already taken place.

+South Korea's Joint Chiefs of Staff said there were signs that the North had already mobilised “large crowds and equipment” for a military parade at Pyongyang's Kim Il Sung Square during the early hours of Saturday, but the activities also could have been a rehearsal.
+The Joint Chiefs of Staff said that the US and South Korean militaries were closely analysing information about the parade and considering the possibility that it could have been the main event.

-A programming schedule announced by North Korean television didn't include plans to broadcast a military parade and mass rally, which South Korean government officials and private analysts have said were being prepared at Pyongyang's Kim Il Sung Square.
+A programming schedule announced by North Korean television didn't include plans to broadcast a military parade and mass rally, which South Korean government officials and private analysts have said were being prepared.
 While North Korean TV had provided live coverage of a 2017 military parade honouring the birth of Kim's late grandfather and state founder Kim Il Sung, the next two military parades in 2018 were recorded and broadcast later.

+Many analysts believe North Korea will avoid serious negotiations or provocations before the US presidential election in November as a change in US government could force the country to recalibrate its approach toward Washington and Seoul.
+Still, Kim Song, North Korea's ambassador to the United Nations, told a UN committee that his country will “not pause even a moment on the road of building up most powerful defence capabilities which no one would dare to challenge” in face of threats by “hostile forces.”
+He criticised South Korea for continuing its joint military exercises with the United States, which the North describe as invasion rehearsals, although the allies say the trainings are defensive in nature.

-Authoritarian North Korea is keen about anniversaries, especially ones that fall on every fifth or 10th year, and this week's festivities were earmarked for years in advance as a major event to glorify Kim's achievements as leader.
-But there hasn't been much to celebrate lately as Kim struggles to keep afloat an economy crippled by years of stringent U.S.-led sanctions over his nuclear program and ravaged further this year by border closures amid the COVID-19 pandemic and devastating summer floods and typhoons that will likely worsen chronic food shortages.
+Authoritarian North Korea is keen about anniversaries, especially ones that fall on every fifth or 10th year, and this week's festivities were earmarked for years in advance as a major event to glorify Kim Jong Un's achievements as leader.
+But there hasn't been much to celebrate lately as Kim struggles to keep afloat an economy crippled by years of stringent US-led sanctions over his nuclear program and ravaged further this year by border closures amid the COVID-19 pandemic and devastating summer floods and typhoons that will likely worsen chronic food shortages.

 The problems, combined with North Korea's depleting foreign currency reserves, are possibly setting conditions for a “perfect storm” that shocks food prices and exchange rates and triggers economic panic in coming months, said Lim Soo-ho, an analyst at Seoul's Institute for National Security Strategy.
 That would compound the political burden on Kim, who during a political conference in August showed unusual candour by acknowledging that his economic plans aren't succeeding.
 The ruling Workers' Party scheduled a rare congress in January 2021 to set development goals for the next five years.